Convergence for noncommutative rational functions evaluated in random matrices

-In order to use the Portmanteau theorem, we want to prove that the analytic distribution of $w^* f_{\varepsilon}(Q_N) w$ converges towards the analytic distribution of $w^* f_{\varepsilon}(Q_\infty) w$.
-However since this self-adjoint operator is uniformly bounded over $N$, we simply need to prove the convergence of the moments.
+To use the Portmanteau theorem, we want to prove that the analytic distribution of $w^* f_{\varepsilon}(Q_N) w$ converges towards the analytic distribution of $w^* f_{\varepsilon}(Q_\infty) w$.
+However, since this self-adjoint operator is uniformly bounded over $N$, we need to prove the convergence of the moments.
 That is, that

 for any $l$.
-The strategy consists in approximating $f_{\varepsilon}$ by a polynomial then use the convergence in $\ast$-distribution of $X^N$.
-However, the fact that we did not assume the operator norm of the matrices $X_i^N$ to be bounded over $N$, forces us to make additional estimates.
+The strategy consists in approximating $f_{\varepsilon}$ by a polynomial and then using the convergence in $\ast$-distribution of $X^N$.
+However, the fact that we did not assume the operator norm of $X_i^N$ to be bounded over $N$ forces us to make additional estimates.

 Let $C = \norm{Q_\infty}+1$, and $h$ be a non-negative continuous function which takes value $0$ on $[-C,C]$, $1$ outside of $[-C-1,C+1]$ and in $[0,1]$ elsewhere.
 Let $P_m$ be a polynomial such that $\norm{f_{\varepsilon}-P_m}_{\mathcal{C}^0([-C-1,C+1])} \leq 1/m$.
 We set